sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 DigiCert CA allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal), by using your institutional login and SURFconext.

-* Open a Firefox browser in your laptop or in your :ref:`UI account <get-ui-account>` To open the firefox browser from the UI, open a terminal and first connect to the UI with the following command
+* Open a Firefox browser in your :ref:`UI account <get-ui-account>`.
+To do so, open a terminal and first connect to the UI with the following command

    .. code-block:: console